MikaelSynnes/dndChar/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8, and is using Bootstrap 4 when I get around to styling.

+## Setup

+Run `npm i` to install node modules, this assumes you have installed npm.
+Project is created with npm version 6.1.0
+Run `npm -v` to discover your npm version, today.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.